Skip to main content

 5. Review Contract Details Carefully

-Before signing any agreement including property management contracts, review the services offered and their associated fees in detail.
-Knowing the fees and services will help you avoid unexpected charges.
-This will also ensure you receive the services promised to you.
+Before signing any agreement, like property management contracts, review the services and fees carefully.
+Understanding the fees and services will help you avoid unexpected charges.
+This will also ensure you receive the services that the company promised you.

 Contracts should include important elements such as: